 I was five years old when I walked into my mother’s bedroom and told her I wanted to give my life to Christ.
 We got down on our knees beside the bed and I asked Jesus into my heart.
 After that, I proudly told everyone that Jesus had saved me, but my pride slowly diminished over the years.

+I did not enjoy going to church last Sunday.
 I took my three kids to the service by myself because my wife wasn’t feeling well.
 The journey started out well enough — we were in the car and only running 12 minutes behind when we pulled out of the driveway.
 But it was all downhill from there.

 Sometimes my wife and I fall into the trap of putting each other on guilt trips.
 Maybe she wants me to help out around the house, so she reminds me of how much time she has spent taking care of the kids.
 Or maybe I want a break to do something I enjoy (like writing), so I remind her how much I’ve been doing at the office.
 We’re trying to get away from that.

 I grew up in the Deep South, an area heavily influenced by the evangelical Christian faith.
 For many of us southern believers, the best articulation of our theology of salvation was the phrase, “Once saved, always saved.”
 The idea basically boils down to this: Jesus died on the cross for your sins, and once you say the “sinner’s prayer,” you are forever saved, and it can’t be undone, no matter what you do.

 I know I’m supposed to like the whole Bible – especially anything Jesus said.
 But there are a few parts that get under my skin.
 One in particular is this passage from Luke 17:3-4: “Take heed to yourselves.
 If your brother sins against you, rebuke him; and if he repents, forgive him.
 And if he sins against you seven times in a day, and seven times in a day returns to you, saying, ‘I repent,’ you shall forgive him.”

 When I was in college, I lived with the perpetual fear that somehow I had missed the salvation boat, that although I had placed my trust in Jesus, in the end, I would come before God’s throne, and He would shake His head and say, “I’m sorry, but you just thought you were saved.”

+When I was a teenager, I was grateful that I had few zits on my face.
+I hated, however, the fact that I had them all over my back.
 It was a social hazard to go swimming or change my shirt around other teens.
 I couldn’t bear the thought of my peers seeing my acne-covered back and being grossed out by me.
 So I did the only thing I knew to effectively get rid of it: I baked my fair skin in the sun until it burned.